microsoft/Windows-iotcore-samples/Demos/Kegocnizer/Keg.Azure.md

         * Collection name: Items
       * Outputs:
         * No change

 All the GetConfig changes can be validated by seeing View Files

-  a.
-Click on GetConfig on Left Pane
+  * Click on GetConfig on Left Pane
-  b.
-Expand 'View files' available on the right side of window collapsed.
+  * Expand 'View files' available on the right side of window collapsed.
-  c.
-Select function.json
+  * Select function.json

 Note: Azure functions can be mapped to Items Collection directly from CosmosDB resource as well, see below.

 Under same Azure Cosmos DB resource created OR Go to Go to 'kegocnizerdemodb' resource created

   * Click on 'Add Azure Function' ( left Pane)
   * Select Collection created ( ex: Items)
   * Select the newly created Azure Function 'KegocnizerDemoFunctions'